vinzdeveloper/json-rule-editor/docs/decisions.md

 ### More examples in Decisions

 We have seen simple rule structure example before which has just one top node *"all"*.
-However, Json rules engine offers many features which will be really useful to manage business decisions effectively.
+However, Json rules engine offers many features which will be useful to manage business decisions effectively.

 ***Nested ‘all’ or ‘any’***